Last updated: August 2023. Review date: August 2024

 Personal Tutors – Please meet with your tutees face-to-face or online as regularly as possible during the autumn semester, and during the first 6 weeks of the semester especially.
 Monitor tutees’ engagement with Moodle using the Personal Tutor Dashboard.
 Refer students when appropriate to central sources of student support or liaise with the Programme/Course Lead in cases where additional academic support from the team may be required.
 Be proactive in asking concerns to be considered at Programme Team meetings.
 Record your interactions with tutees in the Personal Tutor Dashboard (remember that these notes are not editable and should not be used to record details of sensitive/confidential conversations).
 Please be mindful of GDPR at all times.

-Programme/Course Leads – Meet weekly with your team during the first half of the semester especially, and fortnightly thereafter, and have a standing agenda item in your team meetings relating to 'Students Requiring Support', so the interventions and progress of students ‘at risk’ is carefully monitored.
+Course Leads – Meet weekly with your team during the first half of the semester especially, and fortnightly thereafter, and have a standing agenda item in your team meetings relating to 'Students Requiring Support', so the interventions and progress of students ‘at risk’ is carefully monitored.
 Draw on the data sources outline above.
-Programme/Course Leads must use the standardised Students at Risk Monitoring Log to monitor students considered at risk at each team meeting.
+Course Leads must use the standardised Students at Risk Monitoring Log to monitor students considered at risk at each team meeting.
 Teams using non-standard Logs will be asked to replace them with the standard version provided in the central Students at Risk Teams site.

 The University Student Retention and Engagement Project Officer (SREPO) – will access the Students at Risk Teams site at the end of each week during the semester.

 - Carry-out weekly randomised ‘spot checks’ on students noted on the Logs in each department – they will phone the students concerned and check that the interventions/support provided (and noted in the Monitoring Logs) are having a beneficial impact.
-Where a need for additional support is identified the SREPO will contact the Programme Lead accordingly to communicate this.
-Where the ‘issues’ experienced by the student have been satisfactorily mitigated/removed/addressed, the SREPO will recommend to the Programme Lead that the student can be deleted from the Monitoring Log.
+Where a need for additional support is identified the SREPO will contact the Course Lead accordingly to communicate this.
+Where the ‘issues’ experienced by the student have been satisfactorily mitigated/removed/addressed, the SREPO will recommend to the Course Lead that the student can be deleted from the Monitoring Log.

 - Numbers of students deemed to be ‘at risk’ by programme, and by department.